Geo4367/Project_HACE/README.md

 what happens inside the embedder file is meticulously defined below

 embedder file is a Python script that monitors a folder for text files, processes the files, generates embeddings for the text using the OpenAI API, and saves the results in a pandas DataFrame.
-Here's a breakdown of the script:
+Here's a breakdown of the script

 1. Import necessary libraries: The script starts by importing the required libraries, including `json`, `boto3`, `os`, `csv`, `io`, `pickle`, `time`, `pandas`, `openai`, and `clear_output`.